 This life is also exhausting without proper self-care.
 I know firsthand the toll poor mental health can take on a caregiver, which then affects those we love.
 My life provides a rich foundation of empathy and understanding for my clients, for whom taking a few moments for themselves feels like an unattainable luxury.

 Prior to finding my calling as a counselor, I taught English 101, Academic Research and Writing, at North Carolina State University.
 Love of classical rhetoric, beautiful words, and captivating storytelling runs deep in my veins.
 During those years I had a singular goal for my students: To provide tools to help them think critically, evaluate sources scrupulously, and become excellent communicators in order to be good citizens.

 As a counselor, I still provide tools.
-I help my clients uncover their strengths and sometimes even their forgotten or buried desires, in order to live their fullest lives.
+I help my clients uncover their strengths, build resilience, and find joy in order to live their fullest lives.
 I come alongside my clients as a gentle guide in their journeys to emotional and mental wellness.
 I favor a person-centered, cognitive-behavioral approach, although I enjoy incorporating other modalities according to the client’s disposition.